Date of Degree

 Recommended Citation

 Kim Cho, Yeon Kyeong Erin.
-"Becoming "American" and maintaining "Korean" identity through media: a case study of Korean married immigrant women in Mizville.org." dissertation, University of Iowa, 2012.
+"Becoming "American" and maintaining "Korean" identity through media: a case study of Korean married immigrant women in Mizville.org."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.